jlmelville/smallvis/docs/ee.md

 The original EE paper uses a global $\beta$ for all $i$ so the input weights are symmetric.
 The later
-[spectral direction](https://arxiv.org/abs/1206.4646) paper uses the SNE affinities by perplexity calibration and symmetrizes (but does not normalize) the resulting affinities.
+[spectral direction](https://arxiv.org/abs/1206.4646) paper uses the SNE affinities by perplexity calibration and symmetrizes the resulting affinities, but does not carry out the matrix-normalization step of dividing the affinities by their sum.
 For the implementation in `smallvis` we use the perplexity calibration approach, so we will proceed with the assumption that the weights are always symmetric.

 ### Negative weights